Deep Throat (The X-Files episode): Filming

-The scenes in which Mulder infiltrates the air base were shot at a real U.S. airbase.
-With a small budget and a television schedule to think of, Carter said the effects seemed "good, given the restrictions" they faced.
-The UFO was digitally constructed, based around what visual effects supervisor Mat Beck described as a "sort of disco light rig" that was rented from a "party supplier".
-Carter commented on Sackheim's direction, noting that the episode was "shot well".
+The scenes in which Mulder infiltrates the secret base were shot at a real U.S. airbase.
+With a small budget and television schedule, Carter said the effects seemed "good, given the restrictions" they faced.
+The UFO was digitally constructed, based around what visual effects supervisor Mat Beck described as a "sort of disco light rig" that was rented from a "party supplier."
 Towards the end of filming the night-time scenes, the sun was beginning to rise, forcing crew member John Bartley to rig the angles to keep the scenes as dark as possible.
 One scene, in which Mulder infiltrates the base, had already been rewritten to change its daytime setting to night; the rising sun forced the scene to be filmed as originally conceived.

 The house used for the exterior shots of the Budahas residence was reused in Carter's next series, Millennium, as the home of protagonist Frank Black.
 The house's owner was a flight attendant who frequently met cast and crew members as they traveled in and out of Vancouver.
-The initial scene with Duchovny and Anderson in the bar was shot at a Vancouver restaurant called The Meat Market, which according to Carter was a much "divier location than the production designers would have you believe".
+The initial scene with Duchovny and Anderson in the bar was shot at a Vancouver restaurant called The Meat Market, which according to Carter was a much "divier location than the production designers would have you believe."
 The Meat Market was the only bar the crew could find that had not been renovated in the wake of Expo 86 and retained a "well-travelled" feel.
-It later appeared in the third season episode "Piper Maru".
+It later appeared in the third season episode "Piper Maru."
 The roadside diner used for interior shots of the "Flying Saucer Diner" was remote enough from the other filming locations that a bus was made available to transport crew members, to save on travel expenses.
-Only key grip Al Campbell made use of this bus service, causing producers to abandon the idea until the fourth season episode "Herrenvolk".
+Only key grip Al Campbell made use of this bus service, causing producers to abandon the idea until the fourth season episode "Herrenvolk."

-Guest star Seth Green said that despite being cast as "stoner kid" Emil, and having "cornered the market on the affable stoner in TV and film", he had never used cannabis before.
-Green related that his first day on the set came just after Duchovny had finished filming his final scene; Green was impressed with Duchovny's demeanour and improvisational acting, and added that the two "just goofed off the whole time".
+Guest star Seth Green said that despite being cast as "stoner kid" Emil, and having "cornered the market on the affable stoner in TV and film," he had never used cannabis before.
+Green related that his first day on the set came just after Duchovny had finished filming his final scene; Green was impressed with Duchovny's demeanour and improvisational acting, and added that the two "just goofed off the whole time."